Skip to main content

 Project description

-Simple tools for Python language to plot learning curves of a neural network model trained with the keras or scikit-learn framework.
+Simple Python tools for plotting learning curves of neural network models trained with the Keras, Ultralytics YOLO or scikit-learn framework in a single figure in an easy-to-understand format.

 NOTE: All of the plotting examples below are for interactive Python mode in Jupyter-like environments.
-If you are in non-interactive mode you may need to explicitly call matplotlib.pyplot.show to display the window with built plots on your screen.
+If you are in non-interactive mode you may need to explicitly call plt.show() after calling the lcurves or lcurves_by_MLP_estimator function to display the window with built plots on your screen.

-Neural network model training with keras is performed using the fit method.
+Neural network model training with Keras is performed using the fit method.
 The method returns the History object with the history attribute which is dictionary and contains keys with training and validation values of losses and metrics, as well as learning rate values at successive epochs.
-The lcurves_by_history function uses the History.history dictionary to plot the learning curves as the dependences of the above values on the epoch index.
+The lcurves function and its alias lcurves_by_history use the History.history dictionary to plot the learning curves as the dependences of the above values on the epoch index.

 Usage scheme